-Severance Protection Agreements.
+• Severance Protection Agreements.
 We have entered into severance protection agreements with each of our executive officers, including each of the named executive officers, which provide that if the executive officer is involuntarily terminated without cause or resigns for good reason within a 24-month period following a change in control, he or she will be entitled to receive all accrued salary and a pro rata bonus for the year of termination, plus a single lump sum payment equal to two-and-one-half times the executive officer's then current salary and bonus amount.
 The executive officer will also receive such life insurance, disability, medical, dental and hospitalization benefits as are provided to other similarly situated executive officers who continue to be employed for the 30 months following termination and up to 12 months of outplacement counseling.
 In order to receive the lump sum payment and the 30 months of continued benefits, the executive officer is required to execute a written release of claims.
 The executive officer is not entitled to receive a "gross up" payment to account for any excise tax that might be payable under the Internal Revenue Code, and the amount of the payments may be reduced by us to the extent necessary to avoid an excise tax.

-Stock Incentive and Deferred Compensation Plans.
+• Stock Incentive and Deferred Compensation Plans.
 Under the terms of our stock incentive and deferred compensation plans, all unvested stock, options and deferred compensation awards held by all participants under those plans, including our named executive officers, are subject to accelerated vesting upon the occurrence of a change in control under certain circumstances.
 Outstanding stock options, stock awards and stock units issued to the named executive officers under our Key Executive Stock Deferral Plan, generally become fully vested upon the occurrence of a change in control.
 Our 2006 Equity Incentive Plan generally provides that vesting will accelerate if the holder is involuntarily terminated or terminates his employment for good reason within 18 months following a change in control.
 For performance share awards issued under our 2006 Equity Incentive Plan, shares would be paid out on an immediate pro rata basis based on the percentage of the performance period completed at the time of the change in control.
-If more than 50 percent of the performance period is completed, a prorated target number of shares would vest based on the time elapsed during the performance period.
+If more than 50 percent of the performance period is completed, the prorated number of shares that would vest is based on company performance up to the date of change in control.
+If less than 50 percent of the performance period is completed, a prorated target number of shares would vest based on the time elapsed during the performance period.